Your next breast screening

 Aged under 40

-Women under 40 have denser breast tissue which makes screening less accurate.
+If you are under 40 you will have denser breast tissue which makes screening less accurate.
 For this reason, you are not eligible to have a free breast screen.

 If you are concerned about your cancer risk, or have noticed changes in your breasts, you should talk to your doctor.